Radagaisus/Orpheus/README.md

   # Fun with relations
   # add to the total votes for the book
+  # hincrby prefix:bo:catch22 votes 1
   # and to olga's votes for the book
-  # hincrby prefix:bo:catch22 votes 1
   # hincrby prefix:bo:catch22:us:olga votes 1
-  # respectively
   book('catch22').add
     votes: 1
   .user('olga').add